 It is likely that in addition to the application for coverage and the additional questions you will also be required to undergo a medical examination as a part of the underwriting procedure.
 During this exam, you will be required to submit a blood and a urine sample – which will be tested for various health risks by the insurance company.

-The life insurance underwriters will also likely want to review a copy of your medical records from your primary care physician and / or from any specialist that you may see for your type 2 diabetes.
+The life insurance for people on Glynase underwriters will also likely want to review a copy of your medical records from your primary care physician and / or from any specialist that you may see for your type 2 diabetes.

 After the insurance company has received and reviewed all of your information, it will be able to make a more thorough determination regarding your diabetic life insurance coverage, as well as regarding your policy’s premium rate.